 Programs of pre-engineering study have been developed in cooperation with the School of Engineering at City College and with the Engineering Science Faculty at The College of Staten Island.
 These programs will meet the requirements of the first two years of study at either of these units of the City University.
-Appropriate to transfer to branches of the State University or to private engineering schools.
-It is the responsibility of once per semester and prior to transfer.
+Appropriate courses are also available at York to enable a student to transfer to branches of the State University or to private engineering schools.
+It is the responsibility of each student to meet with his/her department advisor, once per semester and prior to transfer.